Eppo-exp/eppo-docs/docs/sdks/client-sdks/android.md

     // Initialize the Eppo Client with the async result of the initial client configuration.

     // 1.
-Fetch your apps initial configuration CompletableFuture<MyAppConfig> initialconfigFuture = ...;
+Fetch your app's initial configuration CompletableFuture<MyAppConfig> initialconfigFuture = ...;

     // 2.
 Transoform the result into just the Eppo Configuration string (byte array).